A new National Skills Agreement

 • Improved VET qualifications design

-• Following public consultation, a tripartite Qualification Reform Design Group has been established to further progress qualifications reform, and to design new training package rules for the development of units of competency and qualifications.
-A summary of the public consultation feedback is available.
+• Following public consultation, a tripartite Qualification Reform Design Group was established to further progress qualifications reform.

 • Find out more about qualifications reforms.